abhayastudios/nativescript-contacts-lite/README.md

 If you are implementing an autocomplete where on each key you are querying a smaller subset of the contacts, you will probably want to go with the non-worker variant to avoid web worker initialization time while the user is waiting.
 On the other hand, if you are reading the entire contact directory while initializing your app, you probably want this to happen in the background to avoid the UI getting stuck while processing.
 In the latter case you probably would want to use the web worker variant.

 ### Contact Picker Example
 Another way to speed up performance is possible in certain cases like when you are building a contact picker.
 In this case it is probably good enough to first provide a narrow array of desiredFields like `['display_name','thumbnail']` to `getContacts` to display the list.
 Only when the user selects a specific contact, you can obtain all details for a specific contact by supplying a wider array of desiredFields to `getContactById`.
+This example has been implemented in the demo app located in this repository.

 ## Benchmarks